I say this a lot, but every author needs to know about book marketing, whether you’re self-published or traditionally published.

 Aside from this, new networks are popping up all the time, taking users from older networks.

-You need your own author website as the hub to all your online activity.
+You need your own author website as the hub for all your online activity.

-Here’s an article that explains more the author website:
+Here’s an article that explains more about the author website:

 Why You Absolutely Need an Author Website